 She whisked a wing.
 “Remember what he said?
 He would take the bodies to his prefect.
-Then that prefect would tell the head guard.
-Then the head guard would tell the faer.
+Then that prefect would tell the high guard.
+Then the high guard would tell the faer.
 We would trust each of those dragons to take it seriously, then decide to pass it up the skein.
 If word ever reached the faer, it wouldn’t be within the night.”

 That didn’t even answer my question.
 “Okay,” was what I said, though.
 “Still, why provoke him?
 It seemed like you were doing it on purpose.”

 “We did not have time for their circling nonsense.”

 “I thought it was funny.”